Top 5 Natural Yoga Mat Materials (Updated for 2024)

 Natural rubber is a plant-based polymer first documented in 1600 BC MesoAmerica.

-Manufacturers still use the material today and derives from the latex in the ducts of plants.
+Manufacturers still use natural rubber today, which derives from the latex in plant ducts.
 Natural rubber is durable and flexible like synthetic rubber, making it an excellent material for your yoga mat.
+It is an excellent, sustainable option that doesn’t sacrifice the strength and comfort you expect.

 2. Cork

+When you think of cork, you may think of wine bottles, but cork is a great sustainable material for various products, including yoga mats.
 Cork forms on the outer bark of the cork oak tree, and its ease of access allowed ancient civilizations to use it for fishing and sealing wine bottles.

 The material works excellently in yoga mats because it’s flexible and non-slip.
 It also doesn’t absorb moisture or dust, making it an excellent material for outdoor yoga.